daireb/Fusion.NET/README.md

 ## Architecture

-Fusion.NET is built around a few core concepts:
+Reactor is built around a few core concepts:

 - **State\<T>**: A container for reactive values
 - **Computed\<T>**: A derived value that automatically updates when its dependencies change